Diagnostic and Statistical Manual of Mental Disorders: ICD-6 (1948)

-In 1948, the newly formed World Health Organization took over the maintenance of the ICD.
-They greatly expanded it, included non-fatal conditions for the first time, and renamed it the International Statistical Classification of Diseases.
+In 1948, the newly formed World Health Organization took over the maintenance of the ILCD.
+They greatly expanded it, included non-fatal conditions for the first time, and renamed it the International Statistical Classification of Diseases (ICD).
 The foreword to the DSM-I states the ICD-6 "categorized mental disorders in rubrics similar to those of the Armed Forces nomenclature."

 Early versions (20th century)

 DSM-I (1952)

 The APA Committee on Nomenclature and Statistics was empowered to develop a version of Medical 203 specifically for use in the United States, to standardize the diverse and confused usage of different documents.
 In 1950, the APA committee undertook a review and consultation.
 It circulated an adaptation of Medical 203, the Standard's nomenclature, and the VA system's modifications of the Standard to approximately 10% of APA members.
 46% of members replied, with 93% approving the changes.
 After some further revisions, the Diagnostic and Statistical Manual of Mental Disorders was approved in 1951 and published in 1952.
 The structure and conceptual framework were the same as in Medical 203, and many passages of text were identical.
 The manual was 130 pages long and listed 106 mental disorders.
 These included several categories of "personality disturbance", generally distinguished from "neurosis" (nervousness, egodystonic).

 The foreword to this edition describes itself as being a continuation of the Statistical Manual for the Use of Hospitals of Mental Diseases.
 Each item was given an ICD-6 equivalent code, where applicable.

+The DSM-I centers on three classes of symptoms: psychotic, neurotic, and behavioral.
+Within each class of mental disorder, classifying information is provided to differentiate conditions with similar symptoms.
+Under each broad class of disorder (e.g. "Psychoneurotic Disorders" or "Personality Disorders"), all possible diagnoses are listed, generally from least to most severe.
+The 1952 DSM version also includes sections detailing how to record patients' disorders along with their demographic details.
+The form includes information like a patient's area of residence, admission status, discharge date/condition, and severity of disorder.
+See Figure 1. for the form that psychiatrists were asked to utilize for recording preliminary diagnostic information.

-In 1952, the APA listed homosexuality in the DSM as a sociopathic personality disturbance.
+Furthermore, the APA listed homosexuality in the DSM as a sociopathic personality disturbance.
 Homosexuality: A Psychoanalytic Study of Male Homosexuals, a large-scale 1962 study of homosexuality by Irving Bieber and other authors, was used to justify inclusion of the disorder as a supposed pathological hidden fear of the opposite sex caused by traumatic parent–child relationships.
 This view was influential in the medical profession.
 In 1956, however, the psychologist Evelyn Hooker performed a study comparing the happiness and well-adjusted nature of self-identified homosexual men with heterosexual men and found no difference.
 Her study stunned the medical community and made her a heroine to many gay men and lesbians, but homosexuality remained in the DSM until May 1974.